Investigating Psychostasis: The Regulatory Foundations of Psychology

 Empirical Falsifiability Through Mechanistic Specification

 The Psychostasis Research Institute was established to advance psychological science through a research programme that is explicit enough to be tested, challenged, and, where necessary, redirected.
-PRM operates as a progressive research programme in the Lakatosian sense: it is healthy as long as revisions keep producing new predictions that can fail, and would be degenerative if revisions stopped generating new predictions and started just absorbing old failures.
+The programme operates in the Lakatosian sense: it is healthy as long as its models keep producing new predictions that can fail, and would be degenerative if revisions stopped generating new predictions and started just absorbing old failures.
+The programme welcomes not just tests of its current models, but alternative proposals about what psychostasis is.

 We are committed to developing frameworks in which psychological claims are grounded in clearly specified regulatory mechanisms, rather than broad descriptions or post hoc interpretation.
 By identifying explicit assumptions, processes, and predicted failure points, the Institute prioritises empirical falsifiability and long-horizon usefulness over rapid adoption or rhetorical coherence, while maintaining respect for the extensive body of work that precedes it.